Inheritance

 I am working.

-The Diamond Problem occurs when two classes (say B and C) inherit from a common base class A, and a class D inherits from both B and C. This creates an ambiguous diamond‑shaped hierarchy:
+The Diamond Problem occurs in multiple inheritance when two classes inherit from a common base, and another class inherits from both, leading to ambiguity and duplication.

 #include <iostream>